etruel/visual-builder-for-contact-form-7/readme.txt

 = 2.0 =
 Closest...
+* Tested with WP 4.7 and CF7 4.6
 * Tweak, the color scheme is now htmlmixed for html, js and css coding.
 * Tweak, eye icon is now a wordpress dashicon saving loading time of data images in css.
 * Improvement, Visual form view (eye icon) state is now saved on click via ajax.
 * Improvement, TextArea code Highlighter have now selectable themes to choose different colors schemas.
 * Improvement The color schema is saved via ajax on select.
+* Fixes the shortcodes without html tags as in default forms adding p tags.
 * New collaborator & new Banners :D

 = 1.1 =